How do I cite a comment from an online forum or discussion board?

-To cite a comment in a public or private online forum, follow the MLA format template.
-List the author of the comment and the title… Read More
+To cite a special feature from a DVD, follow the MLA format template.
+List the title of the feature as the “Title of source.”
+Then provide… Read More

 If the editorial is signed by the editorial board, it is not necessary to indicate in a works-cited-list entry that the work you are citing… Read More